Metavix/NFC/README.md

-# NFC
+# NFC Mateo - Metavix

-open proyect of NFC
+## Introduction

+This programm is to use NFC adafruit module